Prusa CORE One+ CoreXY 3D Printer<strong> </strong>With Active Chamber Temp Control

 Please Note: Package contents are determined by the manufacturer and may change without notice.
 To confirm the current items included with this product, please contact a Top3DShop sales representative before placing your order.

-What upgrades and accessories are available for the Prusa Core One?
+What upgrades and accessories are available for the Prusa CORE One+?

 Accessory Function Price (USD)